 Drivers started to make short rounds instead of the usual long hauls.
-I had to change taxi 3 times to get home (paying 3 times 10 Pesos) were before I just took one car, paying 20.
+I had to change taxi three times to get home (paying three times 10 Pesos) were before I just took one car, paying 20.
 So the drivers raised their prices by 50% without raising them.
 10 pesos just went less distance.

 The government counteracted by issuing an official price table.
-A very detailed description of prices for each trajectory.
+A very detailed description of rates for each trajectory.
 This, in fact, was lowering the prices people were paying.

 Taxis on strike